TheLazyTomcat/SII_Decrypt/program_readme.txt

 Simulator and therefore should work for those games.
 Unlike in previous version, you do not need to change save format the game is using.
-Current version of this program can understand the now used binary format and will convert it to a human-readable textual form.
+Current version of this program can understand the now used binary format and will convert it to a human readable textual form.
 However, as the binary format specification is not public, the decoding cannot be fully tested and therefore might not work in rare circumstances or in future games.
 If that happens, you can disable it by command no_decode (but in that case, you have to